cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==

+= Version 1.6.19 - Released: 11 March 2020 =

+* New: Support for WordPress 5.4
+* New: Support for WooCommerce 4.0
+* Update: plugin framework

 = Version 1.6.16 - Released: 23 December 2019 =